dhruvkm2402/Hybrid_Deep_Reinforcement_Learning_RoughTerrain/README.md

 doi = {10.13140/RG.2.2.35242.02242}
 }
 ```
+Following are the instructions to replicate the scenario.
 # Omniverse Isaac Gym Reinforcement Learning Environments for Isaac Sim

 *PLEASE NOTE: Version 4.0.0 will be the last release of OmniIsaacGymEnvs.
 Moving forward, OmniIsaacGymEnvs will be merging with IsaacLab (https://github.com/isaac-sim/IsaacLab).
 All future updates will be available as part of the IsaacLab repository.*